chrispyles/nbforms/README.md

 ### Database Maintenance

 There is not much database maintance that can be done, but you can optionally delete all responses on the server by running `rake clear` on your Heroku app.

-## Remarks

-To preserve the privacy of notebook users while still maintaining the distinctions between them, nbforms has users input a username, which is then randomly hashed to be provided when a user sends their response.
-This has two important implications:
-1. You cannot find out which user sent in a particular response.
-2. If a user restarts their kernel or re-instantiates the `Notebook` object, they will be given a new hash, meaning that they will have two sets of responses on the server.

-This decision was made because the server is designed not to require authentification, and leaving identifiable information on the server violates the privacy of notebook users.
-You should keep these facts in mind when designing your notebook.